xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberreftype.md

 </td><td>

-Constructs a new instance of the `AbstractMemberRefType` class
+Constructs a new member reference data model from XML element data.

 </td></tr>